Optimal tests for continuous-variable quantum teleportation and photodetectors: Solving and evaluating the quadratic program for the fidelity of CV teleportation

-It is easy to check that \eqref{eq:quad_prog_truncated_supp} is equivalent to the primal optimization problem in \eqref{eq:kkt-primal}.
-We now present the argument of \cite{Ludovico2020} that the function $f(p)$ is convex in $p$.
+We now elaborate the argument of \cite{Ludovico2020} that the function $f(p)$ is convex in $p$ (an abbreviated version of this argument was already presented in the main text).
 The Hessian matrix corresponding to the objective function $f(p)$ is given by

 where

 Thus we get

 which implies that the objective function $f(p)$ in \eqref{eq:quad_prog_truncated_supp} is convex in $p$.
 Since the aforementioned proof holds for any value of the truncation parameter $M$, it further implies that the objective function in \eqref{eq:quad_prog_supp} is also convex.